filamentphp/filament/packages/admin/docs/03-pages/02-actions.md

     ->modalContent(view('filament.pages.actions.advance'))
 ```

-By default, the custom content is displayed on header of modal, but you can add custom content on footer using `modalFooter()`:
+By default, the custom content is displayed above the modal form is there is one, but you can add content below using `modalFooter()` if you wish:

 ```php
 use Filament\Pages\Actions\Action;